 “‘Unreal City’ dovetails beautifully with T.S.
 Eliot’s seminal poem ’The Waste Land’.
 Van Heerden’s contemporary translation through poetic imagery captures the immediacy of London, a city still full of power and sadness, illumination and darkness.” — Laura Noble

 “I was blown away.
 The pictures are simply stunning.
-‘Unreal City’ is the best art project I’ve seen in a very long time.” — Paul Presley, Editor, Geographical Magazine
+‘Unreal City’ is the best art project I’ve seen in a very long time.” — Paul Presley, Editor of Geographical Magazine

 “Mind-blowing” — Sue Williams